 In many respects, a wrongful death case is similar to other personal injury claims.
 A plaintiff must prove that the defendant was responsible for the injury that resulted in death.
 The only difference is that the plaintiff in a wrongful death is a personal representative of the decedent.

-One common way to do prove liability is to establish that the defendant was negligent.
-For example, in the case of a car accident, all drivers maintain a duty to protect other people that they encounter on the road.
-If they fail in this duty, they are responsible for any damage that may result.
+One common way to prove liability is to establish that the defendant was negligent.
+For example, in the case of a car accident, all drivers maintain a duty to protect other people they encounter on the road.
+If they fail to do so, they may be held responsible for any resulting damages or injuries.

 When a plaintiff can show that a defendant was negligent and caused a fatal accident, they can prove that the defendant is responsible for providing compensation to the decedent’s family.
 While car accidents are a prominent example, wrongful deaths can occur in many other ways.
 These include: